 Where to Focus Training

-Staples retrains associates periodically on best practices to keep the information fresh, Valair adds.
+Staples retrains associates periodically on best practices to keep the information fresh, Valair says.
 Refresher courses customized to your building’s policies and procedures keeps everyone on the same page.

 “One thing we always talk about is how to prevent back injuries.
 We have weekly calls with distribution to go over injuries that can happen in a facility,” explains Valair.
 “Each week and each shift, we get trained on exercise, how to properly bend and lift a product and how to dispose of it if it’s leaking.”